-This is the first in a series of square, modular, multi-part works comprising mirrors and hand painted painted panels.
-They are all housed in hand finished white stained and lime wax ash tray frames.
+This was the first in a series of modular, multi-part works combining mirrors and hand painted painted panels.
+The units were all housed in hand finished white stained and lime waxed ash tray frames.

 The colours for this unique set were inspired by a painting by Brice Marden called